mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

     >Note: **Database Name** is set to **mhcdb**, **Server Admin Login** is **sqladmin** and **Password** is **P2ssw0rd1234**.

-## Exercise 3: Code Update
+## Exercise 3: Trigger CI-CD with Code Change

-In this excercise, we will update the code to trigger CI-CD.
+In this exercise, we will update the code to trigger CI-CD.

 1. Go to **Files** under **Code** tab, and navigate to the below path to **Edit** the file **Index.cshtml**